Year 11 NSW High School Guide for Parents

 Attend parent-teacher nights and school events to keep up with your child’s progress and understand what’s expected of them.

-How KIS Academics Can Lend a Hand
+How can KIS Academics Lend a Hand?

 Year 11 can feel like a lot, but extra support can make it easier.
 That’s where KIS Academics comes in.